The NAFKAM national CAM survey

 • which of a total of 9 predefined therapies they were treated with,

-Since respondents may have consulted more than one provider, and/or been treated with more than one therapy, the percentages for these proportions cannot be summed to 100%.
+As the respondents may have consulted more than one provider, and/or have used more than one therapy, the percentages for these proportions cannot be summed to 100%.

 CAM users' costs and experiences